top of page

 Chief Executive

 Heather Thomas lives in Bakewell, Derbyshire, where she has raised a family and worked for many years as a Local Government Officer.
-In 2008, she had the opportunity to travel to Rwanda as one of four leaders accompanying a group of 15 - 19 year olds.
+In 2008, she had the opportunity to travel to Rwanda as one of four leaders accompanying a group of 15-19 year olds.
 It was a life-changing trip for Heather, and upon her return, she decided to raise funds for the people of Rwanda.
-In 2009, she set up the Goboka Rwanda Trust with the help of a few friends - who are trustees to this day - and obtained UK Charity status in 2011.
+In 2009, she set up The Goboka Rwanda Trust with the help of a few friends - who are trustees to this day - and obtained UK charity status in 2011.

 Tony Brennan